 While it’s easy to put off this kind of planning, it can be an exciting process, particularly as you think about the opportunities you have to make a difference in the lives of people you care about.
-As noted in Leaving a Legacy: A Lasting Gift to Loved Ones, a new study by Merrill Lynch, conducted in partnership with Age Wave, your legacy encompasses much more than the assets you leave behind.
+Your legacy encompasses much more than the assets you leave behind.
 Just as important are the values you impart and the steps you take to make the lives of those closest to you easier.
 In fact, one of the most meaningful gifts you can give loved ones is to simplify their lives by creating a document that outlines your wishes for later life, lays out a plan for future financial decision-making and provides easy access to your critical legal and financial records.

 One option is a revocable or “living trust.”
 It’s a highly flexible type of trust that can be structured in a way that enables you to:

 - Access assets in the trust at any time for any reason